In Reality: A New Worldview Just for You

 Should cities or states ban the use of plastic bags?
 If the replacement is paper bags: no; if the replacement is cloth bags people keep and reuse over and over: yes.
 How do you know which bags people will use?
 Soon, we will have algae and other organic-based plastic substitutes that will degrade gracefully.

 Should we recycle plastic bottles?
 It’s complicated.
-It depends how much you pay for landfill and how much you pay for processing.
+There are a lot of variables.
 Many cities find it unprofitable.
 When the economics work, they don’t get turned into new bottles, they get turned into carpet fibers.
+We should reduce our need for one-time bottles, but in many cases, landfill may be the best place for them.

 Should we recycle glass bottles?
 If it is put into concrete products, yes.
 If the colors are separated and your city is far from a coast, yes (Switzerland recycles three colors of glass profitably).
 If it is mixed, it isn’t going to become glass again in most cases, because sand is cheaper.
 That could change as sand prices rise.
 My guess is that a lot of cities run unprofitable recycling programs just so they can be seen as green.
 I need more data to understand this better.